turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 ### componentDidUpdate()

 This method is invoked *after* updating occurs.
 It is **NOT** called for the initial render.
 Per the [docs](https://reactjs.org/docs/react-component.html#componentdidupdate): "Use this as an opportunity to operate on the DOM when the component has been updated.
 This is also a good place to do network requests as long as you compare the current props to the previous props (e.g. a network request may not be necessary if the props have not changed)."
 For example, if the `userId` in your new props is not the same as the one that is being currently displayed, you could fetch the new user.

+If you're interested in learning more, [here is a short blog post](https://dev.to/cesareferrari/how-to-use-componentdidupdate-in-react-30en) that offers an example of how `componentDidUpdate` works.

 <section class="note">
 ### Note